mbaumer/us_hep_funding/docs/_states/GA.md

 <a name="GA-14"></a>
 [Back to top](#top)
 ## GA-14 -- Rep. Tom Graves (R)
+### Committees
+Tom Graves is the #12 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016